lightstreams-network/example-dashboard/README.md

 STAKEHOLDER_PASSWORD="WelcomeToSirius"
 ```

-and after you have to deploy a `Dashboard.sol` contract to standalone network:
+and after you have to compile and deploy `Dashboard.sol` contract to standalone network:

 ```bash
 $> yarn truffle:deploy -- standalone
 ```